TheAlmightyJeff/TobblesPythonCollection/README.md

 sends a message box to be used as an input. e.g var = ask(...)

-customise(bgCol="colour", title="window title")
+customise(bgCol="colour", title="window title", pauseAfterWrite="speed")

-cutomises the window. colour can take a name or a hex value.
+cutomises the window. colour can take a name or a hex value. pauseAfterWrite is how long betterConsole will wait before continuing with the next line of text.

 hold()